 - A dusting of powdered sugar

 Preheat oven to 400F (200ml).
-For the crumb topping, whisk together the sugars, flour, and cinnamon.
+For the crumb topping, whisk together the sugars, flour, baking powder and cinnamon.
 Add the butter and stir together with a fork until a crumb topping forms.
 Set aside.

 In a large bowl whisk together the eggs, sugars, maple syrup, butter, vegetable oil, orange zest and juice, and water.
 Set aside.